-For many nationalities, owning property in Spain is a lifelong dream.
+For many nationalities, buying property in Spain is a lifelong dream.
 And why not?
-The Mediterranean climate, delicious cuisine, and all those gorgeous beaches make the perfect base to own a second home or, in the cases of many people, relocate permanently to live a life in the sun.
+The Mediterranean climate, delicious cuisine, and all those gorgeous beaches make Spain the perfect base to own a second home or, in many people’s cases, relocate permanently to live a life in the sun.

-Whether this is a villa, townhouse, or apartment, residential property also presents many lures and benefits to owning.
-It is not just Brits that look to Spain to buy property overseas either.
-Stats show Germans, Russians, French, Italian, Belgians and Swiss nationalities all adore the country.
-So, buyers looking at houses for sale in Spain should read on for some helpful advice about tax, costs, Spanish contracts, house values, and what to avoid.
+Whether you want to buy a villa, townhouse, apartment, or residential property also presents many lures and benefits to owning.
+It is not just Brits that flock to purchase property in Spain either.
+Statistics show Germans, Russians, French, Italian, Belgians, and Swiss nationalities all adore the country.
+So, buyers interested in houses for sale in Spain should read on for some helpful advice about tax, costs, Spanish contracts, house values, and what to avoid.

 Can a Foreigner Buy a House in Spain?

 While some countries make foreign buyers jump through hoops, Spain is the opposite.
-They recognise foreigners buying residential properties in Spain bring a lot to the economy, whether buying a holiday home or becoming permanent expats.
-As much as it is easy, it still pays to do research, much the same as if buying a house for sale in your own country.
-This is where we step in to help every first-time buyer in Spain understand the process with our local knowledge, expertise, and years of experience.
+They recognise foreigners buying residential properties in Spain boost the Spanish economy, whether buying a holiday home or becoming permanent expats.
+As much as it is easy though, it still pays to do research in Spain, much like buying a house for sale in your own country.
+This is where we step in as real estate agents to help every first-time buyer in Spain understand the process with our local buying knowledge, work expertise, and years of experience.

 Where to Buy Spanish Property

-Foreigners tend to gravitate to the same areas when it comes to buying property.
+Foreigners interested in buying property in Spain gravitate to the same regions.
 These areas mainly centre themselves in southern Spain or the south-east coast because of the gorgeous Mediterranean climate with 300 days of sunshine a year.
-One popular place is the Marbella district in the Costa Del Sol that includes places like Estepona, Mijas, Torrevieja, Alicante, Malaga, and the Golden mile suburbs of Puerto Banus.
+One popular place in Spain is Marbella in the Costa Del Sol that includes Estepona, Mijas, Torrevieja, Alicante, Malaga, and the Golden mile suburbs of Puerto Banus.

 These belong to the Andalusia region that includes Catalonia and boasts of a fantastic, traditional Spanish culture.
-Other places to look at are the Costa Blanca, including hotspots like Benidorm, Murcia, Costa Calida, Mar Menor, and Moraira in the Valencia region.
-Otherwise, the Balearic Islands hotspot like Mallorca also attracts foreign homebuyers in their droves.
+Other places to look at in Spain are the Costa Blanca, and Benidorm, Murcia, Costa Calida, Mar Menor, and Moraira in the Valencia region.
+Otherwise, the Balearic Islands also attract foreign homebuyers in their droves.

 Is Property for Sale a Good Investment?

 House prices in Spain still have not recovered to their 2008 high spot.
-For buyers looking to invest in property, the price index and potential capital growth easily lure them to Spain.
-Having said this, with any house in Spain, if your primary purpose for buying is to invest, further research and considerations are needed.
-For example, a renovation home rarely turns out to be a good investment opportunity, but as with many other overseas properties, off-plan villas and apartments for sale make more capital growth.
+However, buyers looking to invest in property have the price index, and potential capital growth easily lures them to Spain.
+With any house in Spain, if your primary purpose for buying is to invest, further research and considerations are needed.
+For example, a renovation home in Spain rarely becomes an excellent opportunity, but as with many other overseas properties, off-plan villas and apartments for sale make more capital growth.

-Be aware of any bargain investment opportunities as there is usually a hidden catch.
+Be aware of any bargain opportunities as there is usually a hidden catch.
 Buyers borrowing money should also consider monthly mortgage payments.
-Any property investor will agree negotiation on the price is essential, but overall, look at it mid to long term real estate investment.
+Any property investor in Spain will agree that negotiating the price is essential, but overall, look at it mid to long term property investment.
 Lastly, where you buy a house makes a big difference.
 Municipalities constantly reinvesting in the community, infrastructure, and future developments positively affect investment property.

-In addition to the property-price, every home buyer should also factor additional purchasing costs and legal fees of Spanish real estate into their budget.
+In addition to the property price, every home buyer in Spain should also factor additional purchasing costs and legal fees of Spanish property into their budget.
 These can include conveyancing, valuation, solicitor, transfer tax, land registry, notary, and stamp duty.
 When buyers purchase property with us, we outline a payment plan, which details what to pay and when.
-Remember, affordability is the key factor when deciding on budgets.
+Remember, affordability is the critical factor when deciding on budgets.

 Buy-to-let in Spain